jremb/oairs/README.md

 let client = Client::new(...);
 ```

-This returns `Client<Unkeyed>` which you can use to access each resource or endpoint.
+This returns `Client<Keyed>` which you can use to access each resource or endpoint.
 Any parameters that are required by the API will be required arguments to the method:

 ```rust
 let model = CompletionModel::TextDavinci003;